 When my kids were small, we went out a lot.
 I had plans for everyday of the week, baby classes, meeting friends, play groups, coffee with my mum, shopping, soft play, the park.
 We were rarely at home.
 This is because I found being at home with small children to be torture.
 At home, the demands for me to play hide and seek or superhero’s were endless and that’s really not my bag.
 So we went out, and as the kids got older, they came to expect to go out.
 Weekends were packed with family days out and trips to the park, school holidays were planned with military precision.
 In the last year or so, I’ve decided it’s time for this to stop.
 It doesn’t really fit with my goal to be a free range parent.
-At 6 and 8, it’s time for the kids to be bored and learn to deal with it.
+At 6 and 8, it’s time for the kids to be bored and and for me to learn to deal with bored kids.

 Why do I Want the Bored Kids?

 Well, it certainly isn’t so that they can tell me they’re bored 200 times a day (they seem to think it is).
 It’s because I think children need to learn how to deal with boredom.
 By becoming bored and working through it, children develop their creativity and problem solving skills.
 Since starting to insist that they spend some time entertaining themselves, I’ve even seen an increase in team working and a decrease in trying to kill each other, a surprising benefit of bored kids.
 I was also concerned that the constant activities was making them a bit entitled.
 I think staying home is helping with that.

 So far, my aim has been for them to have one day a week after school with no plans (I’d do more but logistically it wouldn’t work) and one day a week in the holidays.
 During the next holidays, I’m hoping to add a few more half days at home, if not another full day.